12 Tips For Playing Golf In The Wind

 If you’re playing into a headwind then you’re going to have to bite the bullet and admit you’ll need to hit a longer club than you normally would for the yardage.

 In a way, shots played into the wind are easier to adjust to than shots played downwind.
-You can often hit a shot downwind using one club less but the ball comes up well short because the wind has ”knocked the ball down”
+You can often hit a shot downwind using one club less but the ball comes up well short because the wind has ”knocked the ball down”.
+You could try to reduce the effect of the wind by playing a knockdown shot.

 Rhythm and Timing